airbnb/javascript/README.md

     ```

   <a name="arrows--implicit-return"></a><a name="8.2"></a>
   - [8.2](#arrows--implicit-return) If the function body consists of a single expression, omit the braces and use the implicit return.
-Otherwise, keep the braces and use a `return` statement. eslint: [`arrow-parens`](http://eslint.org/docs/rules/arrow-parens.html), [`arrow-body-style`](http://eslint.org/docs/rules/arrow-body-style.html) jscs:  [`disallowParenthesesAroundArrowParam`](http://jscs.info/rule/disallowParenthesesAroundArrowParam), [`requireShorthandArrowFunctions`](http://jscs.info/rule/requireShorthandArrowFunctions)
+Otherwise, keep the braces and use a `return` statement.

     > Why?
 Syntactic sugar.
 It reads well when multiple functions are chained together.